What to Do?

 Coyote Lake Harvey Bear Ranch has 6,695 acres of regional recreation area, a 449-acre lake for fishing and boating and 33 miles of trails for you to enjoy.
 Let’s start with your hiking options!

 Gilroy Harvey Bear trails are great for hikers, runners, mountain biking, biking and equestrians.
 Harvey Bear also has a flat, two mile paved loop off Foothill Ave and E. San Martin Ave.
-If you’re looking for an easy place to keep an eye on the kids, let them loose with their bikes and get some exercise yourself, the Harvey Bear loop is the way to go!
+If you’re looking for an easy place to keep an eye on the kids, let them loose with their bikes and get some exercise yourself, the Martin Murphy Trail is the way to go!

 You’ll also find some truly incredible hiking trails in the rolling green hills with cows and oak trees at Harvey Bear.
 If you’re looking for dog-friendly hiking trails in Gilroy or equestrian trails near Gilroy, Harvey Bear County Park is friendly to both!